-If you are considering getting married or are officially engaged and already to the point of planning the menu for your wedding dinner and reception, it is still not too late to think about the reasons behind your decision for getting married to another person in the first place.
+If you are considering getting married or are officially engaged and already to the point of planning the menu for your wedding dinner and reception, it is still not too late to think about the reasons behind your decision to get married to another person in the first place.
 Marriage, for some, is a special union ordained by God.
 For others, it is simply a binding contract requiring a prenuptial agreement to protect individual assets.
 Marriage can be either of these things or simply be something that a loving couple feels they don't need to legitimize their relationship and their decision to remain together for the rest of their lives.
-Couples from either of those categories may also plan to have children and feel that being married is "the right thing to do" in regards to the children they produce together.
-Sometimes the reason for marriage is that a couple has already had children together and feels some type of obligation to legally "tie the knot" to somehow make their relationship and family more official in some way.
-For those with strong beliefs in regards to childbearing and marriage, this is often the path they feel obligated to pursue no matter what their true desires on the situation may be.
-However, it is perfectly acceptable for two people to create their own family and without getting legally bound, and couples that may not be religiously or socially obligated to get married due to having kids may be interested in other options.
+Couples from either of those categories may also plan to have children and feel that being married is "the right thing to do" regarding the children they produce or plan to raise together.
+Sometimes the reason for marriage is that a couple has already had children together and feels some obligation to legally "tie the knot" to make somehow their relationship and family more official in some way.
+For those with strong beliefs regarding childbearing and marriage, this is often the path they feel obligated to pursue no matter what their true desires in the situation may be.
+However, it is perfectly acceptable for two people to create their own family without getting legally bound.
+Couples that may not be religiously or socially obligated to get married due to having kids may be interested in other options.

 You Do Have A Choice